 We won’t get into the psychology of why I probably wanted to immediately create a happy family of my own as a do-over for the unhappy one I grew up in, but I was either a casualty of patriarchal fairy tales (bad) or a casualty of my upbringing (worse).
 Or both (worst).
 An embarrassment of riches, any way you look at it!

 Luckily, better judgment prevailed and I got the fuck out of my house and went to college.
 The new experience and environment helped me appreciate that “traditional” was a fork in the road I would never take and that I’d be miserable in the life I’d fantasized about.

 So Plan B then?
 I abandoned all familial fantasies and committed instead to doing exactly as I pleased and letting life unfold as it may.

 Viva la Adulthood!

-Doing as I pleased worked out really well for me as I established a satisfying career, enjoyed an interesting social life, and curated an aesthetic that allowed me to be comfortable in my skin.
+Doing as I pleased worked out really well for me as I established a satisfying career, enjoyed an interesting social life, and curated a personal aesthetic that allowed me to be comfortable in my skin.

 I was generally quite happy, albeit very solitary as the other half of Plan B wasn’t going as well: life was unfolding as it may, but not the way I had hoped.
-I didn’t want kids, but I still wanted a partner, for fucks sake.
+I didn’t want kids, but I still wanted a partner.

 But then I met Keith!
 And he loved the shit out of me!
 (Spoiler alert: he probably didn’t, he’s a sociopath.)
 And he came with four kids!